Officiant and Counseling

 I'm not a member or I live out of town.
 Will the pastor of FBC officiate our ceremony?

-If the pastor is available, he will be happy to officate your ceremony.
+If the pastor is available, he will be happy to officiate your ceremony.
 He will meet with you one time prior to the wedding to get to know you and go over the details of your ceremony.
 Please contact his assistant no later than three months prior to your wedding date to set up an appointment to go over your ceremony needs.

 What type of ceremony does the pastor use and may I use readings in the ceremony?

 The pastor customizes a basic ceremony for each couple (please see PDF file on this page or the Resources page) and additional scripture, readings (i.e. poetry) and the unity candle may be added to this ceremony.
-Readings are permissable upon approval.
+Readings are permissible upon approval.
 Please submit your readings to his assistant, Catherine Brewer, via email to have the pastor approve your reading(s).